3ghin5/hatelace/index.md

 ### Harmful

 1. Increased reliance on computers opens up vulnerabilities and liabilities that could grind society to a halt if these systems fail, due to m like a solar storm or a cyberattack.
+2. Development of computers can lead to people staying indoors more, causing health effects from an imbalance of chemicals released into the body.
+3. Computers and online communication can decrease face to face communication, which is an important skill that requires continuous practice.

  * Talk about dopamine issues above.
 Real?
 Parent conspiracy?
 Anything that is impacting your personal study and success in High School?

+I don't think computers cause real dopamine issues.
+Games can provide satisfaction and fun but I haven't experienced anything that's close to addiction.
+The amount of distractions provided by the devices does impact me quite a bit, productivity-wise however.
+For example, oftentimes homework only takes a few hours to do, but I end up staying up late because I have been off doing irrelevant things instead of doing homework.

 # 5.2 Questions

  * What do you think of investments being made in protection versus investments being made in technology education?
 Are digital fears expanding digital divide?

+I think investments made in technology education automatically contribute to students' sense of digital safety.
+Being more knowledgablle and more aware of the internet around them empowers them to protect themselves.
+More and more investment in protection can only bog down what needs to get done and unnecessary restrictions.

  * How does someone empower themself in a digital world?

+Being empowered, a citizen can confidently build upon existing knowledge and use it to its fullest extent.
+This starts with increasing access to the digital world to begin with, and having a foundational knowledge of the digital world.

  * How does someone that is empowered help someone that is not empowered?
 Describe something you could do at Del Norte HS.

+Someone that is empowered could help the other by keeping them up to date on optimal methods and useful technologies to what they are doing.
+More importantly, providing access to technology that is capable of doing what needs to be done, such as making computers at libraries more accessible, etc.

  * Is paper or red tape blocking digital empowerment?
 Are there such barriers at Del Norte?
 Elsewhere?

+Here I take red tape as intended restrictions imposed on another, and paper as literal use of paper.
+Paper is a useful resource and is more versatile tool than technology sometimes, when you need to solve complex equations quickly and accurately, or when you need to draw something.
+An example of red tape is the problem of poverty and such preventing access to technology.
+Especially for the homeless and formerly incarcerated people, who cannot even get a job to get their lives back on track, this is a serious issue.
+At Del Norte, though, I am not aware of any of these issues.

 ### Jekyll Themes